FlamingWater35/project-context-generator/README.md

 # Project Context Generator

-A high-performance desktop application for generating structured, token-optimized context prompts from project repositories for Large Language Models (LLMs) and AI Agents.
+A high-performance desktop application for generating structured, token-optimized context prompts from project repositories for Large Language Models (LLMs) and AI Agents, and seamlessly applying AI-generated code changes back to your codebase.

 ---